USGS - science for a changing world

 Resolution:1

-Average value of mineral production (in thousands of dollars) by State in the time period 1992-2005.
+Value of mineral production by State in 2006.
 (Source: U.S. Geological Survey, National Minerals Information Center)

 Range of values